ivanrg99/epub_to_kindle/README.md

 # epub_to_kindle
-Easily and minimally send and convert EPUBs to your Kindle
+Easily and minimally send and convert EPUBs to your Kindle.
+WIP